g41797/sputnik/README.md

 * receiver
 * processor

-Remember - Sputnik based process may support number of protocol adapters.
+Remember - sputnik based process may support number of protocol adapters.
 And *receiver* usually is part of everyone.

 *Responsibility* of the Block is used for negotiation between blocks.
 It's possible to create the same block with different responsibilities.